Caterpillar Class – EYFS

 We are so glad that you have chosen Worth Primary to start your child’s education and we look forward to working with you in the future.
 We very much hope that your child enjoys their time at Worth and we know that the first year of your child’s education is very important in making sure that they enjoy school to the fullest.

-Our Reception is staffed by one teacher, Miss Banham, and one Teaching Assistant, Mrs Hanscombe.
+Our Reception is staffed by one teacher, Miss Banham, and supported where needed by our talented Teaching Assistants within the school.
 These members of staff are responsible for your children when they are in school.
 We work closely together to ensure all children are happy, safe and secure and plan activities which engage and excite all the children at appropriate levels.

 Children should mostly develop the 3 prime areas first.
 These are: